 Another diet-related issue that can contribute to this is the use of certain sports nutrition drinks.
 Protein powder shakes and using creatine have come under fire recently for their links to thinning hair.
 Additionally, the strain that excessive exercise can place on the body has also been linked to hairloss, so it is important to take a balanced approach to your workouts too.

-We would recommend having a consultation so that your hair loss condition can be properly diagnosed.
+We would recommend having a consultation with a specialist so that your hair loss condition can be properly diagnosed.
 Any lifestyle factors likely to be contributing to your hair thinning can be discussed during this assessment too.

 Following this, a specialist will provide you with a personalised range of recommendations for hair loss treatments tailored to your level and pattern of shedding, as well as your medical profile.
-Male pattern hair loss can often be successfully managed using clinically-proven products, namely appropriate formulations of minoxidil, and finasteride 1mg, the one-a-day DHT-blocker tablet.
-Additional hair growth boosters – including the highly-targeted food supplement Hair Vitalics for Men which includes key vitamins, minerals, amino acids and botanical extracts needed for healthy hair growth – can also be used alongside these medications.
+Male pattern baldness can often be successfully managed using clinically-proven products, of which there are currently two MHRA licensed and FDA approved options.
+Additional hair growth supporting products can also be used alongside these medications, where appropriate, and a consultation will allow you to discuss all the possible options open to you with an expert.